hartmandy/dsa-practice/two-pointers/2-valid-palindrome.md

   return True
 ```

-Defined the two pointers, wrote a while loop and converged the two pointers, each iteration checking if start and end points are not equal and returning False if they arent.
-If we get through the while loop without returning False, we return True.
+- Initialize two pointers: start at the beginning and end at the end of the string.
+- Use a while loop to move the pointers towards the center.
+- Inside the loop, compare characters at start and end.
+- If characters are not equal, return False.
+- Move the pointers inward (increment start, decrement end).
+- If the loop completes without finding a mismatch, return True.